Tatra National Park, Slovakia: Flora

 Almost two thirds of the park are covered with forests, mainly with spruce and Norway spruce (Picea abies).
 The most widespread tree is the Norway spruce, followed by the Scots pine, Swiss pine (Pinus cembra), European larch (Larix decidua), and mountain pine.
 Leafy trees, especially maples, mainly grow in the Belianske Tatras.

 About 1,300 species of vascular plants grow in the park, of which 37 are endemic to the Tatras, 41 are endemic to the Western Carpathians and 57 are endemic to the Carpathians.
 Notable plants endemic to the Tatras include Tatra scurvy-grass (Cochlearia tatrae), yellow mountain saxifrage (Saxifraga aizoides), Erysimum wahlenbergii of the wallflower genus, Cochlearia tatrae, Erigeron hungaricus of the genus Erigeron, and others.
 Ice age relicts include Ranunculus alpestris of the genus Ranunculus, glacier crowfoot, Dianthus glacialis of the genus Dianthus, Gentiana frigida of the gentian genus, Primula minim of the genus Primula, yellow mountain saxifrage, dwarf willow, net-leaved willow (Salix reticulata), and others.

 Fauna

 Animals are represented by 115 species of birds, 42 mammals, 8 reptiles, and 3 amphibians.
 There are also many invertebrates.
 Notable ice age relicts are Branchinecta paludosa fairy shrimp, the three-toed woodpecker, ring ouzel, spotted nutcracker, and others.

 Mammals in the park include the endemic Tatra chamois (Rupicapra rupicapra tatrica), a unique goat—antelope that is an IUCN critically endangered species.
-Other mammals include the Eurasian brown bear, Eurasian lynx, marten, wolf, fox, and the Alpine marmot.
+Other mammals include the Eurasian brown bear, Eurasian lynx, marten, wolf, fox, Alpine marmot and the Tatra marmot.